Wake-up-Freeman/OLD-ODISEO/docs/develop/how-to/localterra/configure.md

 ## Modifying genesis

 You can change the `genesis.json` file by altering `config/genesis.json`.
-To load your changes, restart your LocalTerra.
+To load your changes, restart your LocalDaodiseo.